 How can bullous pemphigoid be prevented?

 It is not known how to prevent bullous pemphigoid.

 What is the outlook for bullous pemphigoid?

-Treatment is usually needed for several years.
-In many cases, the pemphigoid eventually completely clears up and the treatment can be stopped.
-If it recurs, it can be started again.
+Treatment for bullous pemphigoid is usually needed for several years.
+In many cases, the pemphigoid eventually completely clears up, and the treatment can be stopped.
+If blisters recur, treatment can be started again.